lPElnagar/GDmaker/README.md

 If there’s a new release, you will be notified within the program, or You can download the newer version from the [GitHub Releases page](https://github.com/lPElnagar/GDmaker/releases).

 Support
-If you encounter any issues or need further assistance, feel free to open an issue on the GitHub repository, or contact the developer on his social media below.
+If you encounter any issues or need further assistance, feel free to open an issue on the GitHub repository, or contact me on my social media below.

 Copyright Notice
 © 2024 [Loai Elnagar](https://linktr.ee/loaiproductins).
 All rights reserved.